Media/Reputation Management law internship scheme

 - Ad hoc administrative tasks

-During the four-week period, the successful applicants will work closely with specialist solicitors and gain invaluable insight into the day-to-day role of the media lawyer.
+During the internship, the successful applicants will work closely with specialist solicitors and gain invaluable insight into the day-to-day role of the media lawyer.

 There is the possibility of further career opportunities for interns who perform exceptionally during their placement.